Small boutique guest house

 Paddle Boarding

-Make ripples on a mirror still lochan or head to the beach and explore the hidden reefs along the coastline with paddle boards from Assynt Paddleboard Hire.
-They’ll even deliver your paddleboards and all the accessories to you at The Albannach.
+Make ripples on mirror still lochans or head to the beach and explore the hidden reefs along the coastline with paddle boards.
+Bring your own gear and your board.
+A local buying option is Assynt Paddleboard.

 Local artisans